sf-wdi-24/modules/week-10-angular/day-03/drill/readme.md

 ```

 A few things to note here:
-*  fname is just a string that represents the filename
+*  `fname` is just a string that represents the filename
-*  the next line invokes the file class which then requires the two arguments (the first being the name and the second being the action we perform on the name)
+*  The next line invokes the file class which then requires the two arguments (the first being the name and the second being the action we perform on the name)
-*  The puts method actually places the contents in the file as opposed to the screen.
+*  The `puts` method actually places the contents in the file as opposed to the screen.
 *  The close method closes the file and finishes the process for us.
 We can always open the file again to write to it.

-**If you want to add contents to a file use the "a" ("a" stands for append) argument as opposed to the "w".
+**If you want to add contents to a file, use the "a" ("a" stands for append) argument as opposed to the "w".
 The "w" will erase the contents that exist on a file before you write to it.**

 ## Close a File

-To close a file you can simply chain '.close' to what you are referencing the file as.
+To close a file you can simply chain `.close` to what you are referencing the file as.
 For example:

 ```rb
 somefile.close
 ```

-The close method allows the pending data from the file to be written to the hard drive once you are finished.
+The `close` method allows the pending data from the file to be written to the hard drive once you are finished.
 You will be able to access the data again if you need to.

 ## Check for a file and it's properties